 - Hastagrai Drishti: This drishti involves focusing the gaze on the tops of the hands, for example, in trikonasana (triangle pose), when we gaze at the top of the hand with the arm extended toward the sky.

 - Padayoragrai Drishti: This involves focusing the gaze on the toes, for example when focusing on the big toes in a seated forward bend, like paschimottanasana.

 - Parsva Drishti: This drishti involves focusing the gaze to the left or right while practising any seated or reclined spinal twists.

-7. Angusthamadhye Drishti: This Drishti involves focusing the gaze on the thumbs.
-During Surya Namaskars (sun salutations), gaze at your thumbs as you transition from mountain pose to a standing forward fold.
-You can also gaze at the thumbs in Utkatasana (chair pose).
+- Angusthamadhye Drishti: This involves focusing the gaze on the thumbs, for example during surya namaskars (sun salutations), when we gaze at the thumbs while moving from mountain pose to a standing forward fold, or when practising utkatasana (chair pose).